 Intellectual Campus Resources

-Academic Resource Center (ARC) - Assistance in study skills necessary for academic achievement through individual consultations, workshops, and tutoring services.
+Academic Resource Center (ARC) - Academic Resource Center provides assistance in the study skills necessary for academic achievement through individual consultations, workshops, and tutoring services.
 Academic coaching to empower student-athletes to become student-centered learners and enhance their academic performance.

 Center for Student Engagement (CSE) - The Center for Student Engagement houses a variety of co-curricular organizations & programs.
 Through these programs students engage in different ideas, learn ways to build an argument, and diplomatic and business skills.